matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 ## W

 **Wide Area Network (WAN):** A network that spans a large geographic area like a city, state, or country

+**Wireless access point:** A wireless access point can connect other devices behind a firewall.

 **Wi-Fi Protected Access (WPA):** A wireless security protocol for devices to connect to the internet